 What is an Ad Server?

+Deciding which ad server to go for can be difficult, you would want to choose the right company with the desired services.
 Signing up with an ad server isn’t something you should do casually.
 It’s best to thoroughly look over the tools, features and price plans offered by each.
-It’s also good to look for comments, reviews and testimonials written by existing customers.
-All of this can help you decide if a particular ad server is right for you.
+It’s also good to look for comments, reviews, and testimonials written by existing customers.
+All of this can help you decide if a particular brand is right for you.

 Adzerk has done a great job becoming the go-to solution for enterprises who want a customized solution (like Bed Bath and Beyond, TicketMaster, and EllieMae), but as they are API-driven, you have to be okay dedicating engineering resources to going live.
 Adzerk is so far doing an impressive job at serving the needs of its publishers and has no obvious flaws.

-Only you can decide if an ad server is the next step for your business.
-For a small business just starting out and with a limited budget, it may be more prudent to do some testing on your own before getting using ad server technology.
+For small businesses with a limited budget, it would be better to do some testing before using an ad serving technology.
+Do understand that it too requires time and money to get started with.
 Ad servers do, after all, demand a certain investment in terms of time and money.

-On the other hand, when you are ready to scale up your monetization efforts, an ad server can help you yield better returns for your inventory.
-And while it may take you some time to learn the ins and outs of an ad server (unless you outsource this), once you do figure it out you’ll find that it’s a much more efficient way to manage your ad inventory.
+However, when you are ready to scale up the monetization efforts, ad server can help you increase your yield for better return of investment.
+For new publishers, it may take some time to learn the ins and outs of servers (unless you outsource this).
+Although, once you figure this part, it will be more efficient to manage your ad inventory.

-With good time invested in research, To start off with one and have to make a change is a hassle you can do without.
-Fortunately, many ad servers offer free memberships so you can try out the technology without too big of a commitment.
-Still, you are investing your advertising dollars so you should do your research before making even this move.
+Many ad servers offer free memberships (like AdSpeed AdServer) so you can try out the technology without too big of a commitment.
+Also, there are others that provide self-hosted ad server codes to publishers.
+Anyhow, you are investing your advertising dollars so you should do your research before making even this move.

-Even though an ad server gives you a great deal of power and leverage for your advertising campaigns, you have to realize that it’s not a magical solution.
-It’s still up to you or your employees to some up with effective ads and figure out the best target audience.
+Even though these servers give you a great deal of power and leverage for your advertising campaigns, you have to realize that they’re not a magical solution.
+It’s still up to you to come up with effective ads and figure out the best target audience.

 Ad servers do, however, make it much easier to test and track your results.
-You can gain valuable information a lot faster using an ad server than you could on your own.
-Additionally, for reasons we’ve already discussed, there are limits to relying on your publishers’ ad servers.
+You can gain valuable information a lot faster using it than you could on your own.

-An ad server is a big step for any business, and it’s something you should think carefully about and research before starting.
+Investing in ad serving is a big step for any business, and it’s something you should think carefully about and research before starting.
 You may find, however, that it’s the next logical step for growing your business.